AndreiSasu/portalizer.org/README.md

  - Add voting and comment system support for cards.
  - Add image preview and file attachment support for cards.
  - Add private boards and invitation system.
- - Enable custom board templates to be saved and reused.
+ - Enable user defined board templates to be saved and reused.
  - Social Login and LDAP / AD integration.